expressive-code/expressive-code/packages/expressive-code/README.md

 Using this package directly is **only recommended for advanced use cases**, e.g. to create integrations of Expressive Code into other tools and frameworks.

 If you just want to render code blocks on your website, you should use one of the higher-level packages instead, e.g. [`astro-expressive-code`](https://www.npmjs.com/package/astro-expressive-code) or [`remark-expressive-code`](https://www.npmjs.com/package/remark-expressive-code) for code blocks in markdown / MDX documents.

+## Documentation

+[Read the Expressive Code docs](https://expressive-code.com/) to learn more about the features provided by Expressive Code.

 ## Installation